openstack/nova/doc/source/devref/filter_scheduler.rst

   ``disk_allocation_ration`` setting.
 It's virtual disk to physical disk allocation ratio and it's 1.0 by default.
 The total allow allocated disk size will be physical disk multiplied this ratio.
+* |AggregateDiskFilter| - filters hosts by disk allocation with per-aggregate ``disk_allocation_ratio`` setting.
+If no per-aggregate value is found, it will fall back to the global default ``disk_allocation_ratio``.
+If more than one value is found for a host (meaning the host is in two or more different aggregates with different ratio settings), the minimum value will be used.
 * |NumInstancesFilter| - filters hosts by number of running instances on it. hosts with too many instances will be filtered.
   ``max_instances_per_host`` setting.
 Maximum number of instances allowed to run on